 Basic information and requirements of Internship in Malaysia.
 Please check them out before you submit your application.

-- MOU from your school
+- Agreement from your school in signature.

-3 reasons to do internship in Malaysia
+Why you should do an internship in Malaysia

 Malaysia is one of the most popular destinations among interns, and here below are why Malaysia attracts students so much.